 The Hisense 65H9F uses a 120 Hz native refresh rate panel, which generally does a good job on its own handling motion blur and judder.
 For those who need more, Hisense adds its own motion smoothing and processing, called Motion Rate 480, that has multiple settings for smooth motion resolution and judder reduction in pans.
 The set even includes a customization controls to dial in just the right amount of judder reduction and de-blurring.
-But becareful, most of these settings will dial up the dredded soap opera effect that makes film-based content look overly sharp, like live video instead or warm film tones.
-We recommend turning the motion smooting circuitry off for watching movies and film-based television programs.
+But be careful, most of these settings will dial up the dreaded soap opera effect that makes film-based content look overly sharp, like live video instead of warm film tones.
+We recommend turning the motion smoothing circuitry off for watching movies and film-based television programs.
 Motion Rate 480 can be used for sports and newscasts.

-However, the television did a nice job minimizing low light noise in the night harbor scene at the start of the Ultra HD Blu-ray version of Pirates of the Caribbean: At World’s End.
-In fact, the H9F does an excellent job of upscaling lower resolution content, particularly 1080p Blu-ray material which show off rich colors without few noticeable upscaling artifacts like jaggies or reduced clarity.
+However, the television did a nice job minimizing low light noise in the night harbor scene at the start of the HD Blu-ray version of Pirates of the Caribbean: At World’s End.
+In fact, the H9F does an excellent job of upscaling lower resolution content, particularly 1080p Blu-ray material, which shows off rich colors with few noticeable upscaling artifacts like jaggies or diminshed clarity.

 Uniformity and Screen Glare

 The 65H9F had slightly noticeable dirty screen effect on a 100% gray screen.
-This is occasionally noticeable in pans across bright backgrounds in real world video sequences.
-Black uniformity was was relatively consistent, thanks to the expanded local dimming zones.
-As mentioned, blooming and haloing was present but much better than typical edge lit panels or center-weight direct lit LED panels.
-We didn’t observe any distracting flashlighting into letter boxed borders.
+This was occasionally noticeable in pans across bright backgrounds in real world video sequences.
+Black uniformity was relatively consistent, thanks to the expanded local dimming zones.
+As mentioned, blooming and haloing was present but looked much better than typical edge lit panels or center-weighted direct lit LED panels.
+We didn’t observe any distracting flash lighting into letter boxed borders.

 The Hisense 65H9F has a glossy screen surface which doesn’t do a lot to mitigate room reflections.
 In dark scenes, viewers will occasionally find their reflections looking back at them a scenes cut to black.
 This can be a distraction from time to time, but one that can be helped by keeping room lights low when watching video.